Adam Before and After the Fall Pastor A.W.Weckeman

 Upon the departure of the Holy Spirit, the garment of light loses it source (Illustration on the right) and Adam and Eve immediately become aware of their nakedness.
 (Gen. 3:7).

 Lost is the image and likeness of God in the sense that it is now marred and disfigured by sin…like a beautiful bird without its feathers.
-Notice the soul is now joined to the body as depicted by the illustration above right.
+Also, notice the soul is now joined to the body as depicted by the illustration above right.

 Without the light of the Holy Spirit to guide them, their fallen flesh becomes the dominating life force.
 Before the fall the priority and order was spirit, soul, and body…the spirit was the master, the soul, the steward and the body the servant.
 After the Fall the order was reversed…the body became the master, the soul remained the steward and the spirit became the servant.
 See the following chart: